j-toscani/fm7-reader/README.md

 ## Status

-Data gets broadcasted to all connected Websockets.
+Writes recieved Data to `.csv`-Files on remote Server.